DadaIsCrazy/languages-perfs/Readme.md

 What I've done instead is implement the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) (a classic algorithm for finding all prime numbers bellow a given limit) in a bunch of languages.
-I them ran those codes and timed them.
+I then ran those codes and timed them.
 Here are the results:

 | **Language**       | **Time (sec)** |